jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ![ADHD-wow](/images/adhd-wow.gif)

 {{% note %}}
 “THIS is how I’m supposed to feel?
 This iw what a functional brain feels like?
 This is what being able to focus on something is supposed to look like?
 THIS is how all the normies function?”
 {{% /note %}}

 ---

-### How ADHD had been helpful

-<p class="fragment" style="font-size: .75em;">1.
-Relate technical concepts to different groups of people</p>
-<p class="fragment" style="font-size: .75em;">2.
-Get a grasp of the latest and greatest technologies and concepts</p>
-<p class="fragment" style="font-size: .75em;">3.
-Step into inherent “context-switching” that tech & DevRel requires</p>

-{{% note %}}
-I began to realize for myself and my technology journey, how my ADHD had been extremely helpful:

-1. Relate technical concepts to different groups of people
-2. Get a grasp of the latest and greatest technologies and concepts
-3. Step into the inherent “context-switching” that tech & DevRel requires
-{{% /note %}}

----